 If you have any questions or concerns, please contact a librarian!

-The Kirkwood librarians will still be on duty to respond to student and faculty research needs.
+The Kirkwood librarians are still on duty to respond to your research needs.
 You have multiple options for getting help with searching and locating information sources, creating citations, and evaluating sources:

 The library has a wide assortment of guides to help you with your research:

 Wherever you see the words "Ask a Librarian" on the library website, you can access the library's reference librarian chat function.
-This chat will be active even while the library is closed in the coming weeks.
+This chat is active even while the library buildings are closed.
 Just click on "Ask a Librarian" and a window will open where you can type in your question and get help in real time.

 You can email questions to: library @ kirkwood.edu.
 However, we often find that emailing is not the best way to get help, since we often need to ask follow-up questions to be sure we're getting you the best help for your question or problem.